godot-rust/gdnative-book/src/gdnative/export/html5.md

 * `need the dylink section to be first`: Same as above
 * `WebAssembly.Module(): Compiling function #1 failed: invalid local index`:  You need to build with `-Cpanic=abort`
 * `ERROR: Can't resolve symbol godot_gdnative_init.
 Error: Tried to lookup unknown symbol "godot_gdnative_init" in dynamic lib`: Possibly because Emscripten version is not compatible with Rust toolchain version.
 See the compatible version list above.
+* `wasm validation error: at offset 838450: too many locals`: Binary size is too big.
+See [limitations](#limitations) section for a workaround.
+* `WebAssembly.instantiate(): Compiling function #2262:"gdnative_sys::GodotApi::from_raw::..." failed: local count too large`: Binary size is too big.
+See [limitations](#limitations) section for a workaround.

 ### Further reading